Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 Before starting contributing to the QGIS source here are important things go over first:

+- Familiarize with C++ and [Qt framework](https://www.qt.io/product/framework);
 - Review the QGIS coding standards; This will help in making sure reviewers can provide right feedback and the suggested changes are easily reviewable.
-- Create or find issue related to the problem; Tracking discussions will provide context for the targeted contribution.
+- Create or find issue related to the problem; Tracking discussions will provide context for the target contribution.
-- Run tests locally, it won't look good if reviewers find minor bugs when reviewing new changes.
-Always make sure to catch regressions and new changes bugs that can be detected through running tests.
+- Run tests locally; It won't look good if reviewers find minor bugs when reviewing new changes.
+Always make sure to catch regressions and new changes bugs that can be detected early by running unit tests.
-- Documentation new changes; The code and commit should be descriptive enough to provide enough information about the work that is about to be integrated.
+- Documentation on new changes; The code, commit and changes details should be descriptive enough to provide enough information about the work that is about to be integrated.

+Finally don't stress out, go ahead and make the pull request!
+Contributions don't have to be perfect and reviewers are always there to improve the changes.

-For the full guide QGIS development see the developers guideline found [here](https://docs.qgis.org/3.40/en/docs/developers_guide
+For the full guide on QGIS development see the developers guideline found [here](https://docs.qgis.org/3.40/en/docs/developers_guide
 )